Two-neutrino $\beta\beta$ decay to excited states at next-to-leading order: Acknowledgements

 \section{Acknowledgements}

-We would like to thank J. M. Fernández Varea for very insightful discussions.
-This work is financially supported by MCIN/AEI/10.13039/501100011033 from the following grants: PID2023-147112NB-C22, CNS2022-135716 funded by the “European Union NextGenerationEU/PRTR”, PREP2023-002179 Doctoral Grant cofunded by FSE+ 2021-2027 and CEX2024-001451-M to the “Unit of Excellence María de Maeztu 2025-2031” award to the Institute of Cosmos Sciences; and by the Generalitat de Catalunya, through grant 2021SGR01095 and the predoctoral program AGAUR-FI ajuts Joan Oró 2025 FI de la Secretaria d’Universitats i Recerca cofunded by FSE+ 2021-2027.
+We would like to thank J. M. Fernández Varea for very insightful discussions as well as C. Brase for providing us the data of her previous calculations.
+This work is financially supported by MCIN/AEI/10.13039/501100011033 from the following grants: PID2023-147112NB-C22, CNS2022-135716 funded by the “European Union NextGenerationEU/PRTR”, PREP2023-002179 Doctoral Grant cofunded by FSE+ 2021-2027 and CEX2024-001451-M to the “Unit of Excellence María de Maeztu 2025-2031” award to the Institute of Cosmos Sciences; and by the Generalitat de Catalunya, through grant 2021SGR01095 and the predoctoral program AGAUR-FI ajuts Joan Oró 2025 FI (2025 FI-1 01213) de la Secretaria d’Universitats i Recerca cofunded by FSE+ 2021-2027.